Parabolic quasi-contact cone structures with an infinitesimal symmetry: Parabolic quasi-contact cone structures

 Conversely, suppose we are given a regular and normal parabolic geometry of type (1) or (2).
 Using Kostant's theorem one algorithmically determines a highest weight vector in the harmonic curvature representations $H^2(\q_{-},\q)$.
 In both cases there is exactly one irreducible component in positive homogeneity, which is of homogeneity $4$ for geometries of type $(\g_2^*,P_{12})$ and of homogeneity $3$ for geometries of type $(\mathfrak{so}(3,4),P_{23})$.
 The structure of the harmonic curvature spaces further shows that the harmonic curvature function satisfies $\tilde{\kappa}_{H}(X,Y)=0$ if one of the entries $X$, $Y$ lies in $\mathfrak{r}/\q$.
 Then using \cite[Theorems 2.7 and 3.3]{Cap-corr}, one obtains the local equivalence of regular and normal parabolic geometry of type $(\g,Q)$ with the correspondence space of a normal parabolic geometry of type $(\g,R)$.
 It is a matter of checking that this geometry is regular as well.

 The statements about case (3) are shown in \cite{Omid-Sigma}. \end{proof}

 Now consider a $\vert k\vert$-graded Lie algebra with its non-negative part being one of the parabolic subalgebras $\q$ from Proposition \ref{prop-qcontactcone}.
-It follows from \cite{Yamaguchi-Simple} that for all these gradings the grading component $\q_0$ is isomorphic to the Lie algebra of derivations of $\q_{-}$ that preserve the grading.
-This implies that regular and normal parabolic geometries of type $(\g,Q)$ are completely determined by the induced filtration of the tangent bundle, see \cite[Proposition 4.3.1]{CS-Parabolic}.
-Together with Proposition \ref{prop-qcontactcone}, this leads to the following locally equivalent description of parabolic quasi-contact cone structures as bracket generating distributions on $\tilde{\cC}$. \begin{proposition} Let $Q=\Aut_f(\g)$ be the subgroup of all automorphisms of $\mathfrak{g}$ that preserve the filtration corresponding to $\q$.
-Then parabolic quasi-contact cone structure of type $(\g,Q)$ are locally equivalent to filtered manifolds
+It is known that for most gradings of simple Lie algebras and, in particular, for the graded Lie algebras \eqref{gradingq} the grading component $\q_0$ is isomorphic to the Lie algebra of derivations of $\q_{-}$ that preserve the grading, see \cite{Yamaguchi-Simple} or \cite[Proposition 4.3.1]{CS-Parabolic}.
+Defining $Q=\Aut_f(\g)$ to be the subgroup of all automorphisms of $\mathfrak{g}$ that preserve the filtration corresponding to $\q$, it then follows that regular and normal parabolic geometries of type $(\g,Q)$ are equivalent to filtered manifolds